Learn to read treble clef notes quickly with clever note identification exercises!

 Treble Clef Notes on Spaces (from bottom up):

-However, even though they are shortcuts that may be useful in some situations, I am not a great fan of these mnemonics to learn note names, because
+However, even though these mnemonics are shortcuts that may be useful in some situations, I am not a great fan of them to learn note names, because

 When using guide notes to learn the note names, we memorize 5 landmark notes on each staff (treble and bass) on the grand staff: